sushmaakoju/research-experience/faqs.md

 Similar to understanding different languages, understanding different cultures requires us to "symbolically encode" and develop sensitivity to understanding it.

-Therefore anyone making reverse claims of me having nationalistic hatred is NOT only FALSE, it is completelty legally actionable based on my upbringing and the values I upheld always.
+Therefore anyone making reverse claims of me having nationalistic hatred is FALSE, and it is completelty legally actionable based on my upbringing and the values I upheld always.
 Anyone making such false claims have ZERO understanding of my background, work, experience and caeer.
 My friends from different cultures and religious backgrounds are willing to come forward to stand by my side if such a push comes to shove from anyone targeting me and my values without seeking any clarification.

 I received (recorded) in-person attacks of hatred based on some nationalistic students that are NOT domestic students and making anonymous threats to give up my research (all of which have recorded evidences) which I believe is a crime in USA.
 Engaging in nationalistic hatred/religious hatred/or any in-group or out-group hatred has no place in USA - per constitution, federal laws, policies. (speech such as "because she is from this nationality, she deserves more extreme form of harassment for correction/hard luck lessons/testing resilience" actually calls for safety protocols and is well protected under institutional policies)